 Google Pixel 4a vs. OnePlus Nord

 The OnePlus Nord is an excellent alternative to the Pixel 4a, provided you live in an area where OnePlus’ midrange phone is available.
 The £379 Nord offers a larger 6.4-inch display with a faster 90Hz refresh rate, 5G connectivity and a bigger battery that lasts longer on a charge.
 The Nord also pulls off both wireless charging and wired charging that’s even faster than the Pixel 4a’s.

 Google Pixel 4a review: Verdict

 The Pixel 4a does practically everything well — it has a pretty display, solid performance, lots of base storage, a well-built design and especially, a stunning camera.
 About the only area in which it comes up short is battery life, but even then, that’s not a deal breaker.

-But overall, the Pixel 4a strikes the absolute best balance between affordability, performance and quality in the market today.
+But overall, the Pixel 4a strikes a great balance between affordability, performance and quality.
 Like its predecessor, it makes you wonder why anyone should spend twice or three times as much on a so-called flagship.
 The Pixel 4a 5G is the phone to get if you want faster 5G connectivity, but if you're on a tight budget and dead set against paying more than $400 for a phone, the regular Pixel 4a remains a great value that's becoming harder to find.
 Otherwise, we recommend opting for the more powerful Pixel 5a at this point.